 How to Serve Blackened Fish Tacos

-- Avocado Slices – Creamy avocado adds richness and balances the spices in the fish.
+- Guacamole: Creamy guacamole complements the spices in the fish.

 How to Perfect Blackened Fish Tacos

-- Warm Tortillas – Warm your tortillas before assembling tacos to make them pliable and enhance their taste.
+- Warm Tortillas Properly: Warm tortillas on a skillet just before serving to enhance their flavor and pliability.

 Best Side Dishes for Blackened Fish Tacos

-Pairing side dishes with your Blackened Fish Tacos can create a well-rounded meal.
-Here are some great options to consider.
+Pairing side dishes with Blackened Fish Tacos can create a complete meal experience.
+Here are some delicious options you can consider.

-- Corn Salad – A refreshing salad with corn, bell peppers, and lime provides a crunchy contrast.
+- Mexican Street Corn Salad: A refreshing salad made with corn, lime, cheese, and spices that offers crunchy textures.

 Common Mistakes to Avoid